A-M-V.ORG

 User Interface Design

-Before designing the mid-fidelity prototype, I created this color and typography style guide to ensure consistency across the board.
+Before designing the mid-fidelity prototype, I created this style guide to ensure consistency across the board.

 COLOR PALETTE